ialbert/biostar-central/README.md

 ## Run

 All server management commands run through `make`.
 We provide different initializations depending on each app.
-For example to run a demonstration version of the `forum` app execute:
+For example, to run a demonstration version of the `forum` app execute:

+    make forum_demo

+To run the demonstration version of the `recipes` app execute:

+    make recipes_demo

+In each case visit `http://localhost:8000` to view the site.

+The Makefile has several tasks that demonstrate the main be chained together:

     make forum init serve

-To run the demonstration version of the `recipes` app execute:

     make recipes init serve

-In each case visit `http://localhost:8000` to view the site.

-The admin username and password are set via the `ADMINS` and the `ADMIN_PASSWORD` settings in `biostar/accounts/settings.py`.
-By default both the admin login name and the default admin password are set to

-    admin@localhost

-**Note**: These settings must be changed on a publicly facing site!

 ## Documentation

+---

+> **Note**
+>
+> *The new version of the [Biostar Q&A][biostars] is in beta testing!*
+> *The public site currently runs the code in the `biostar2016` branch.
+We will switch to the new version once testing completes.*

+---

 Additional documentation in [docs/index.md](docs/index.md)